The Essential Travel Guide to M'Hamid El Ghizlane: The Saharan Gateway to Erg Chigaga

 By guided tour

-A convenient way to reach M'Hamid and explore the Erg Chigaga dunes is on a guided tour, including all transport, meals and accommodation.
-This overnight trip from Zagora receives rave reviews and includes a stay at one of Erg Chigaga's most beautiful camps.
-If you're coming from Marrakech, this 4-day/3-night trip includes two nights at a desert camp and one at a riad in the Draa Valley.
-If you're after a budget option, this one-night guided tour of Erg Chigaga begins and ends in M'Hamid and includes a 4x4 expedition into the dunes.
+If you want to be pointed in the right direction, this overnight trip from Zagora receives rave reviews and includes a stay at one of Erg Chigaga's most beautiful camps.
+If you're coming from Marrakech, this 4-day/3-night trip includes two nights at a desert camp near M'Hamid and one at a riad in the Draa Valley.

 Ultimate Travel Guide to M'Hamid El Ghizlane, Morocco